scottdotau/rtx/README.md

 ### Scopes

-Both `.rtx.toml` and `.tool-versions` support "scopes" which modify the behavior of the version:
+Both `.jkl.toml` and `.tool-versions` support "scopes" which modify the behavior of the version:

 * `ref:<SHA>` - compile from a vcs (usually git) ref
 * `prefix:<PREFIX>` - use the latest version that matches the prefix.
 Useful for Go since `1.20`